Effective-medium approach to the resonance distribution of wave scattering in a random point field: Wave scattering in random media

-Due to the complex nature of the scattering amplitude $F(k)$, the effective wave number $\kappa$ is itself complex, meaning that the average Green function exponentially decays with the distance $r$ from the point source.
+where $r=\norm{\vect{r}-\vect{r}'}$.
+Due to the complex nature of the point scattering amplitude $F(k)$, the effective wavenumber $\kappa$ is itself complex, meaning that the average Green function exponentially decays with the distance $r$ from the point source, even for $k\in\mathbb{R}$ because of disorder.
+This decay can be highlighted using the asymptotic behavior \eqref{eq:free-green-asym}:

-This decay is numerically confirmed with MSModel~\cite{GaspardD2023-prog} in Fig.~\ref{fig:effective-medium-green} for a two-dimensional (2D) point field.
-The adequacy is such that the theoretical average $G^+(\kappa(k), r)$ (dashed) is nearly superimposed on the numerical average of $\Re\gfull^+(k,r)$ (solid).
-The exponential decay of $\tavg{\gfull^+(k,r)}$ at large $r$ is evidenced by the comparison with the free-space Green function $G^+(k,r)$ (dotted).
-This supports the validity of the Twersky approximation that led to Eq.~\eqref{eq:avg-resolvent-result}.
-Another important comment is that the characteristic length of the exponential decay of the average Green function can be physically interpreted.
-If we take the square modulus of Eq.~\eqref{eq:avg-green-sol} using the asymptotic behavior~\eqref{eq:free-green-asym}, we get

-The imaginary part of $\kappa$, given by Eq.~\eqref{eq:effective-wavenumber}, can be expanded if we assume that $k^2$ is relatively large compared to $nF(k)$.
+The imaginary part of $\kappa$, given by Eq.\ \eqref{eq:effective-wavenumber} with $n(\vect{r})=n$, can be expanded if we assume that $k^2$ is relatively large compared to $nF(k)$.
 We find